Bryan Reynolds Player Props: Pirates vs. Phillies

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .432, fueled by 35 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.430) thanks to 35 extra-base hits.

-- He has hit a home run in 10 games this season (11.4%), leaving the park in 2.9% of his trips to the plate.
+- He has hit a home run in 11.2% of his games this year, and 2.9% of his trips to the plate.

-- In 34.1% of his games this year, Reynolds has tallied at least one RBI.
-In eight of those games (9.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Reynolds has an RBI in 30 of 89 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.